dstrack/Schema_Data_Browser/README.md

 	Other authorized users are entered in the App_Users table.
 	The other fields can remain empty for now.

-2. Verwendung der APEX Authorisation
+2. When using APEX Authorisation
 	In shared server environments where no additional permissions are available, this functional reduced version must be used.

 2.1.
 Upload file **Data_Browser_Apex_App.sql**.
 	Supporting Objects : Yes

-	The installation takes about 2 minutes locally, Oracle Cloud about 7 minutes.
+	The installation takes about 2 minutes locally, Oracle Cloud about 3 minutes.

 3. Trial period / license
-	Without a license, the program runs for 3 months in full functionality and then switches to a read only mode.
+	Without a license, the program runs for 2 months in full functionality and then switches to a read only mode.
 	The remaining probationary period will be displayed on the homepage at the bottom.
 	If you like the program, you can order a license from Strack.Software@t-online.de before the trial expires.

 ## Configuration
 1. Settings menu
+	After login as an Admin you can use the the Settings menu to configure your schema.
-	If the homepage is now logged in, it is recommended using the Settings menu Enter global rules for naming conventions as search engines in the appropriate cells.
+	Enter global rules for naming conventions as search pattern in the appropriate cells.
 	Often lists of LIKE patterns are available as default values.
 The fields have help texts which inform you about the meaning.
 	Saving the settings triggers jobs that update a data dictionary of the app.
 	Then select a typical spreadsheet and see if the rules grab the expected fields.